Bylaws

 1. Time and Place.
 The time and place of the annual conference and business meeting shall be determined by the Executive Council.

 2. Annual Conference Attendance.
 Attendance and participation at the annual conference shall be open to representatives of all members and associate members.
+Principal representatives may elect to participate virtually by notifying NASPAA staff when offered the choice through invitation to the Annual meeting.

 3. Prior Notice of Business.
-At least 30 days before the annual conference, the Executive Council shall notify the membership of the Association of the principal matters to come before the business meeting and shall furnish appropriate supporting documentation.
+At least 30 days before the annual conference, the Executive Council shall notify the membership of the Network of the principal matters to come before the business meeting and shall furnish appropriate supporting documentation.

 4. Rules.
 The annual business meeting shall be conducted in accordance with Robert's Rules of Order.